-Control Techniques History Originally formed in 1973 under the name of KTK, the company first launched its range of DC thyristor drives designed for industry applications.
+Control Techniques History Originally formed in 1973 under the name of KTK, the company first launched its range of DC thyristor drives designed for industrial applications.

 Control Techniques Products - limited stock available

 Matador DC Servomotor These servomotors feature dynamic performance coupled with smooth running at low speed, whilst also having compact dimensions.
 High commutating power enables acceleration requirements to be met without limiting the current at upper torque and speed values.
-By having a demagnetising current set higher than the current limit of the drives, this provides assurance that safe operation can be obtained for any duty cycle.
-Features include an intergrated DC tachogenerator on the rear end shaft with oversized, maintenance free bearings and a sideways locked output shaft bearing which avoids end float.
+By having a demagnetizing current set higher than the current limit of the drives, this provides assurance that safe operation can be obtained for any duty cycle.
+Features include an integrated DC tachogenerator on the rear end shaft with oversized, maintenance-free bearings and a sideways locked output shaft bearing which avoids end float.

 Control Techniques FNC5 Control Spare Parts - limited stock available